Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 How many of us get the chance to see a volcanic eruption up close?
 Well, not many.
 But we modern-day Icelanders are privileged people.
-We don’t always appreciate our privilege, but when the eruption in Iceland started on the 19th of March at Geldingadalur valley, near Fagradalsfjall, on the Reykjanes peninsula, we understood it right away.
+We don’t always appreciate our privilege, but when the eruption in Iceland began on the 19th of March in the Geldingadalur valley, near Fagradalsfjall on the Reykjanes peninsula, we understood it right away.
 We also grasped the importance of seizing the day and rushed to the scene.
 So an eruption in Iceland became a folk festival.
-And perhaps it became more than that; it became a focal point for the entire nation who found a diversion from the Covid 19 pandemic.
+And perhaps it became more than that; it became a focal point for the entire nation, which found a diversion from the Covid 19 pandemic.

 Earthquakes precede the eruption in Iceland

 The eruption was preceded by a swarm of earthquakes.
-The earthquakes had their origins in the vicinity of the town of Grindavík on the Reykjanes peninsula.
+The earthquakes originated in the vicinity of the town of Grindavík on the Reykjanes peninsula.
 The inhabitants of that town bore the brunt of the earthquakes, although the greater Reykjavik area was also pretty shaken.
-No people were hurt, and there was no significant damage to property.
+No people were hurt, and there was no significant property damage.
 There were a lot of speculations about what, if anything, those earthquakes were preceding.
-The whole of Reykjanes peninsula is a highly geologically active area, although it has no massive volcanos such as Eyjafjallajökull, Hekla, Katla, Öræfajökull, or Bárðarbunga.
+The whole of the Reykjanes peninsula is a highly geologically active area, although it has no massive volcanoes such as Eyjafjallajökull, Hekla, Katla, Öræfajökull, or Bárðarbunga.

 Awaken from geological slumber

 This eruption was the first on the Reykjanes peninsula since the 13th century.
-There were almost instantaneous reports of people rushing to the scene to witness this spectacle of nature.
+There were almost instantaneous reports of people rushing to the scene to witness this natural spectacle.
 The police, civil defense, and members of the local voluntary Search and Rescue team (SARs) had to scramble to take control of the area.
 Geologists issued stern warnings about the dangers of toxic fumes condensing in calm weather, especially in depressions close to the flowing lava field.
-Downwind you may be subjected to the almost odorless and invisible fumes.
+Downwind, you may be subjected to the almost odorless and invisible fumes.

 Shenanigans on the fresh lava field